-A student's financial aid (except Federal Work-Study) is credited directly to his/her student account and applied to tuition, fees and housing costs each semester.
+A student's financial aid (except Federal Work-

+Study) is credited directly to his/her student account and applied to tuition, fees and housing costs each semester.
 Aid funds are credited for other charges with authorization from the student through the electronic award notification process.
-Federal Work-Study funds are paid in the form of a paycheck on the 15th and last workday of the month.
+Federal Work-Study funds are paid in the form of a biweekly paycheck on the 15th and last workday of the month.
 Funds are paid for authorized hours worked.

-When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the college.
+When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the College.
 If a student's financial aid awards exceed his/her charges, the student will receive a refund.
 A student may use excess financial aid prior to the start of a term to purchase books by using a book voucher.
-Refund dates are posted on the Financial Aid website under "Important Dates" and are available from the Registration and Financial Services office.
+Estimated refund dates are posted on the Financial Aid website under "Important Dates" and are available from the Registration and Financial Services office.
+If you are eligible for a book voucher contact Registration and Financial Services to obtain information.